-We have made history since our inception in 2012, with our unprecedented growth.
-Starting as the "Largest first-year league in NICA history", we have experienced 904% growth in only 6 years.
-But we are more than just our growth; the following are additional Utah League accomplishments and "NICA firsts".
+Since it’s first race season in 2012, the Utah League has made history with unprecedented growth.
+Starting as the "Largest first-year league in NICA", the league has experienced over 1000% growth.
+But we are more than just our growth; the following are additional Utah League accomplishments and "NICA firsts.”

 First league to:

-- One of three leagues chosen in 2014 to pilot Junior Devo program
+One of three leagues chosen in 2014 to pilot the Junior Devo program